 As with anything these days, the advent of the Internet has meant that anyone can create and share their definitions of things.
 An added issue with enterprise service management is that there isn’t an industry-agreed definition as to what it is.
-Plus, as covered in the next section, ESM isn’t a universally used term.
+Plus, as covered in the next section, enterprise service management isn’t a universally used term.

-However, the following is a good example – definition-wise – of what ESM is:
+However, the following is a good example – definition-wise – of what enterprise service management is:

 “The use of IT service management (ITSM) principles and capabilities in other business areas to improve their operational performance, services, experiences, and outcomes.”